Core Architecture & Lifecycle Management

 }

-Debugging Pitfall: Wrapping ESM in CommonJS shims (module.exports = ...) breaks tree-shaking and inflates consumer bundle sizes.
-Always publish pure ESM with explicit exports mappings.
-Additionally, omitting sideEffects: false causes bundlers to retain unused CSS or side-effectful registration scripts.
-Validate packages pre-publish using publint and attw to catch dual-package hazards and missing type declarations.
+Debugging Pitfall: Publishing CommonJS shims alongside ESM breaks tree-shaking and inflates consumer bundle sizes unless the dual-package pattern is handled correctly with separate require and import condition entries.
+Omitting sideEffects: false causes bundlers to retain unused CSS or side-effectful registration scripts.
+Validate packages pre-publish using publint and are-the-types-wrong to catch dual-package hazards and missing type declarations.

 Conclusion